Joseph Malish Manese

 Joseph Malish Manese (born 27 July 2002) is a South Sudanese footballer who plays as a midfielder for Kator FC and the South Sudan national team.

-He played for South Sudan in the Afcon qualifier including the return game with Mali replacing Mokoi who only lasted for 36 minutes.
-He currently plays for the Al-Merrik football club of Sudan.
+He played for South Sudan in the Afcon qualifier, including the return game with Mali, replacing Mokoi who only lasted for 36 minutes.

-Clubs

-He currently is playing for Al-Merrik football club in Sudan.
-He was formerly playing for Kator FC of Juba South Sudan and left for trials in Italy after his return then sign for Al-Merrik football club of Omdurman Sudan.
+He was formerly playing for Kator FC of Juba South Sudan, and left for trials in Italy.
+Following his return, he joined Al-Merrik football club of Omdurman Sudan, in which he is currently playing.